benweizhu/yes-another-spring-boot-mvc/README.md

-# Another Spring Boot MVC app

-Yes, Another Spring Boot MVC app
+# Yes, Another Spring Boot MVC app

 An sample app to help you upgrade legacy Spring MVC JSP war to Spring Boot JSP deployable war, cause you may not ready to move to SPA and API Service like my legacy app.